||Share on Facebook

 France's Road Quality

-France has an exceptional network of high quality roads.
+France has an exceptional network of roads.
 You want to aim for the quieter C and D roads.
+In 2018, I noticed that road surfaces have become a lot rougher than back in 2012.

 If you want a route into Paris from the west, you could do a lot worse than the D910 that passes the Palace of Versailles.
 Parts of it have a cycle path.
 Keep going until you hit the Seine.